Please ensure Javascript is enabled for purposes of website accessibility

 4 Patriotic Stocks for the 4th of July

-Want to invest American to get into the 4th of July spirit?
-Good time to buy low!
-And these 4 patriotic stocks would be a good place to start.
+Want to invest American to get into the 4th of July spirit and celebrate the semiquincentennial?
+These 4 patriotic stocks would be a good place to start.

 Patriotism is an ever-evolving concept in America.
 What exactly does it mean to be patriotic?
 Depends on who you ask.
-Thankfully, consumer research firm Brand Keys has been asking that question for 19 years.
+Thankfully, consumer research firm Brand Keys has been asking that question for 25 years.
 As their name suggests, however, their interest in patriotism is focused purely on brands: Which are America’s most patriotic brands?
 That’s the question it’s been asking consumers in its annual survey.
-By proxy, American investors may be curious to learn the most patriotic stocks after celebrating the 4th last weekend.
+By proxy, American investors may be curious to learn the most patriotic stocks before celebrating the 4th this weekend.

 [text_ad]

-Here are the rest of the public companies that made the list of the 10 most patriotic brands:
+Here are the rest of the 10 public companies that topped the list of the most patriotic brands:

 4 Patriotic Stocks to Consider